Abhishek72-avail/SKILL-SWAP-PLATFORM-/replit.md

 ## Overview

 SkillSwap is a full-stack web application that enables professionals to exchange skills through a structured platform.
 Users can list their offered skills, browse available skills from other users, send swap requests, and manage their professional profiles.
-The application features a modern React frontend with a Node.js/Express backend, using PostgreSQL for data persistence and Replit Auth for authentication.
+The application features a modern React frontend with a Node.js/Express backend, using MongoDB Atlas for data persistence and custom username/password authentication.

 ## User Preferences